myrdstom/junique/README.md

 ## Point of note

-Have not exhaustively catered for state and validation as this was outside the scope challenge
+Have not exhaustively catered for state and validation as this was outside the scope challenge.
+Many input fields are not validated